 For smaller websites, on the other hand, a single HTML page is enough.
 The links on this page can be arranged chronologically.
 Which is mainly considered necessary if the site contains editorial content like blog articles and news.
 However, you cannot have more than 800 pages on your sitemap, as such a large number does not contribute to anything.

 An XML sitemap helps the Google bots in crawling a site in a very effective way.
 It can help the bots in understanding the most important URLs present in a site.
 An XML sitemap consists of details of all the URLs present on the site as well, such as the time when they were last updated, how essential they are, and if the same pages exist in a different language.
-There are various tags that can be included in a XML sitemap such as <lastmod>, <priority>, and <changefreq>.
+There are various tags that can be included in an XML Sitemap Optimization such as <lastmod>, <priority>, and <changefreq>.

 Basically, the <lastmod> tag provides the date when the last modification was made to the file.
 In this way, it is crucial that the <lastmod> tag is in the following format: YYYY-MM-DD.
 On the other hand, the <changefreq> tag informs the crawler about the number of times the page changes.
 The <priority> tag instead provides information regarding the importance of individual pages by signalling to Google and other related search engines.